Kamzie/bash-scripts/README.md

 ### 3. Network Monitoring and Automation (SSH into Large Network of Servers)

-- **07_ping_servers.sh**: This script pings a list of servers to check their status.
-It reads server names from a file and reports whether each server is up or down.
+- **07_ping_servers.sh**: This script pings servers from a file, reporting their online/offline status.
+Requires pre-configured SSH key-based authentication.

 - **08_remote_execution.sh**: Allows executing a single command on multiple servers remotely.
 It supports options for verbosity, enabling root privileges, and dry run mode.
 The script reads a list of servers from a file and executes the specified command on each server.
+Requires pre-configured SSH key-based authentication.
   [Remote execution - README.md](https://github.com/Kamzie/User-account-management-script)

 ## Personal Use Scripts